How to Wash a Wool Blanket: Keep Your Wool Blanket Looking Gorgeous

 Not only do wool blankets provide extra warmth thanks to their thick fibers, but Thula Tula blankets are heirloom quality, meaning they’ll last a lifetime as long as you treat them right.

-Here are 4 tips for washing and caring for your wool blankets:
+Here are 4 quick tips for washing and caring for your wool blankets:

 If shaking and hanging your wool blanket didn’t work, then the next step is to spot clean any areas of the blanket that may be stained.